mskf3000/Tutorials-and-Cheat-Sheets/Fail2Ban.md

 ***

-*Fail2Ban (c) by Jack Szwergold; written October 19, 2015.
+*Fail2Ban (c) by Jack Szwergold; written on October 19, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*